 The WUR Channel field indicates the channel in use for transmission of WUR frame from the WUR AP to the WUR non-AP STA.
 The encoding is the same as the definition of Channel field in 9.4.1.22 (Operating Class and Channel field).

 The WUR Beacon period field indicates the period of WUR Beacon frame.

+The format of the WUR Operation Parameters field is defined in Figure xxx (WUR Operation Parameters field format).

+The Current Counter field indicates the current value of the Counter subfield included in the broadcast WUR frames.